mvdmakesthings/Ephemeris/architecture-review.md

 ### 1.2 Standardize Testing Infrastructure

+**⚠️ NOTE: This is now documented as REQUIRED in Section 0.2 (Priority 0).
+The analysis below explains why this moved from "optional" to "critical".**

 **Current State:**
 - Uses Spectre BDD framework with executable target
 - Tests run via `swift run EphemerisTests` (not `swift test`)
 - Custom test runner in `main.swift`
+- **CRITICAL: Requires unsafe compiler flags that block distribution** (see Section 0.1)

 ```swift
 // Package.swift:18